SnowBroScott/emberhold-canonical/docs/status.md

 ## ⬜ OUTSTANDING — security & distribution

 - ⬜ **P4×L8 tenant-isolation audit.** Opus, auto-accept OFF.
-Hold Alpha exists — run it as an attack.
+Hold Alpha exists — run it as an attack. **Free input now available:** the 07-15 live-catalog dump + the 25 pre-existing Supabase linter warnings (`SECURITY DEFINER` search_path, function exposure, RLS edges) — hand both to the audit; let it sort real from noise rather than triaging them cold.
 - ⬜ **Auth email branding + deliverability.** Sender is `no-reply@auth.lovable.cloud`; display name is **`Family-Quest-Board`** — scaffolding, a name that exists nowhere in the product.
 Lands in spam.
 Templates editable in Lovable Cloud → Emails.
 Custom sender: DNS at Porkbun (free) + SMTP (Resend free tier). ⚠️ *Inspect any NS-record request before pasting — delegation ≠ adding a TXT record.*
 - ⬜ **Service worker + app-shell cache** — no functional SW.
 Makes "installable PWA" true instead of aspirational.
 - ⬜ **Backup posture.** Backend is Lovable Cloud; backups/PITR/export/exit are all Lovable's to grant.
 Code has a Git backup; **the data has none.** Gate B blocker.